 - Set port: you can change https port (default 443) - IP address: you can assign IP addresses (separated by a semicolon) that are allowed to access the Open-E iSCSI Web administration.
 This field left blank means no restriction. - Lock console without password: disables access to the console - Lock console with password: to get access to the console you need to type in a password.
-Note that this password should be exactly 8 characters long and include only 1-4 digits. - Unlock console: the unrestricted access to the console - Please exercise caution with this function if all computers in the network receive IP addresses via DHCP: current IP can be replaced by a new one after the lease ends.
-Please pay attention using Lock console feature you will not be able to reset default administrator access from the console in case of any mistake setting IP address.
+Note that this password should be exactly 8 characters long and include only 1÷4 digits. - Unlock console: the unrestricted access to the console - note Please exercise caution with this function when all computers in the network have assigned IP addresses via DHCP: any current IP can be replaced by a new one only after the lease ends.
+Please use Lock console feature carefully in case of any erroneous IP address settings you will not be able to reset default administrator access from the console.
 To restore default settings you have to re-update software in the Open-E iSCSI module or contact technical support.